 State Supplementary Payment – Only (SSP-Only).

 The CAO will enter the SSN provided by the individual into the electronic Client Information System (eCIS).
 This process is known as “posting”.
 The SSN may also be posted to eCIS through an automated match with SSA.
-See 950, Appendix A, SSN Posting Report Procedures.
+See 950, Appendix A, SSN Posting Procedures.